 The BSA goal is to train youth in responsible citizenship, character development, and self-reliance through participation in a wide range of outdoor activities, educational programs, and, at older age levels, career-oriented programs in partnership with community organizations.
 For younger members, the Scout method is part of the program to teach typical Scouting values such as trustworthiness, good citizenship, and outdoors skills, through a variety of activities such as camping, aquatics, and hiking.

 Parkway Hills UMC is proud to have its own pack of Cub Scouts, Pack 164, and its own troop of Boy Scouts, Troop 164.
-Boy Scouts meet every Monday night at 6 PM.
-Cub Scout Pack Meetings are the second Sunday of each month at 4 PM in the Worship Center.
+Boy Scouts and Cub Scouts meet every Monday night at 6 PM.
 Our activities include many familiar to all scouts and parents of scouts, including Akela campouts, Pinewood Derbies, Order of Arrow, and The Arrow of Light.
 Scouts of all ages are involved in a variety of service projects for our church and our community.

 To keep up with the Scouting Program of Parkway Hills, visit their Facebook page.